Signs of Cyberbullying Every Parent Should Know

 Your child might not recognize what's happening as "bullying."
 Help them understand that cyberbullying includes:

-- Mean messages — insults, threats, or cruel comments
+- Mean messages — insults, threats, or cruel comments on WhatsApp, Instagram, or any platform

-- Exclusion — being deliberately left out of group chats or online groups
+- Exclusion — being deliberately left out of group chats or online groups (very common in school WhatsApp groups)

 - Rumor spreading — sharing lies or personal information to damage reputation